TheBrainFamily/wait-for-expect/README.md

 ```

 ## Credit
-Based on ideas from https://github.com/devlato/waitUntil - mostly build around it with functionality nice for testing.
+Originally based on ideas from https://github.com/devlato/waitUntil - mostly build around it with functionality nice for testing.
 Couldn't depend on it internally because I wanted to add the flushPromises and run the initial expectations right after flushing them, which had to be done in the tool itself :) otherwise tests that should be taking few ms would take all >50ms in the default situation.
 It might seem trivial but with 100 tests times 45 ms extra your tests would start taking 4.5 seconds instead of 0.5 s :)
+Basically rewritten for version 0.1.0.